manojm2005/automated-workplace-safety-surveillance/README.md

 - Enhanced alert customization.
 - Integration with IoT-based safety systems.

-## 🤝 Contributing

-1. Fork the repository.
-2. Create a new branch (`feature/new-feature`).
-3. Submit a pull request.

 ## 📧 Contact

 For inquiries and collaboration, reach out to: `manojmuniyasamy21@gmail.com`